matrix-org/matrix-spec-proposals/proposals/3773-notifications-for-threads.md

-When an event which is part of a thread (i.e. has a valid `m.relates_to` with `rel_type` of `m.thread`) matches a push rule which results in a `notify` action then the homeserver should note that the notification applies in the context of the thread ID (parent event ID).
+When an event which is part of a thread (i.e. has a valid `m.relates_to` with `rel_type` of `m.thread`) matches a push rule which results in a `notify` action then the homeserver should partition the resulting notification count per-thread.
+(This is needed for the [proposed `/sync` changes](#unread-thread-notifications-in-the-sync-response)).

 Similar behavior should be applied for an event which results in `notify` action with a `highlight` tweak set.

+This MSC does not propoase any changes to the payload sent to push gateways.

 ### Unread thread notifications in the sync response